Planting the seeds of leadership early in Junior School

-Each year there are over 25 leaders in the leadership team, they include the Head Girl Deputy Head Girl, Head Boarder, Captains of Debating, Drama, Visual Arts, Music and Sport, two heads of House for each of the four houses and prefects with two in each of the following portfolios: Administration, Curriculum Enhancement, Faith and Justice, Student Engagement, Student Welfare as well as Community and Communications.
+Each year there are over 25 leaders in the leadership team, they include the Head Girl, Deputy Head Girl, Head Boarder, Prefects of Debating, Drama, Visual Arts, Music and Sport, two Prefects of House for each of the four houses and prefects with two in each of the following portfolios: Academic, Art, Christian Faith, Community, Debating, Drama, Liaison, Music, Social Justice and Sport.

 All Year 12 students are regarded as leaders and we look to them to be the role models to which the junior students can aspire.

 These girls are completing their Tara Diploma of Leadership.
 They have until the end of Term 1 to complete the Diploma if they wish to nominate for a senior leadership position.
 In order to complete this they have to reflect on the core purpose and values of the School.
 They then have to demonstrate respect, involvement, service, and endeavour within the school.

 In Term 2 there will be opportunities to examine and develop leadership skills such as public speaking, problem solving, and empowering peers.
 Through these training sessions it is hoped that students will begin to initiate their own projects and take on an increasing role in supporting the Year 12 students.
 They have the opportunity to stand for positions as Captains in Debating, Drama and Sport and there are opportunities coming in Visual Arts.